mage-ai/magic-devcontainer/README.md

 - Docker
 - VSCode
-- A GCP project for Pubsub setup & a service account
 - An AWS account (or other cloud storage provider) to store the stream

 Let's get started 🎉

 1. `git clone https://github.com/mage-ai/pubsub-devcontainer-demo`
-2. Configure the Google Cloud Pubsub topic using [these instuctions](https://github.com/googlecodelabs/cloud-dataflow-nyc-taxi-tycoon#public-pubsub-data-stream) for guidance.
-All that's required are: the `gcloud` CLI, a GCP account, and one command.
-You'll also need [a service account](https://cloud.google.com/iam/docs/service-accounts-create) for our Mage instance.
-3. Copy your service account key json file to the root of the directory and rename it `google_secrets.json`.
-4. Run the Pubsub stream with `gcloud alpha pubsub subscriptions create taxi-test-sub --topic projects/pubsub-public-data/topics/taxirides-realtime` in your terminal of choice.
-5. Open the cloned file in VSCode.
+2. Open the cloned file in VSCode.
-6. Create a `.env` file with the requisite variables.
+3. Create a `.env` file with the requisite variables.
 See the `.env.example` file for guidance.
-7. Select the prompt to "Reopen in Container" to start the devcontainer _or_ open the command prompt and select "Devcontainers: Rebuild and Reopen in Container."
+4. Select the prompt to `reopen in Container` to start the devcontainer _or_ open the command prompt and select `Devcontainers: Rebuild and Reopen in Container`.
 This will build a devcontainer (a Docker container) and install all dependencies to your project.
 This may take a few minutes.
-8. Navigate to `localhost:6789` when the container is ready.
+5. Navigate to `localhost:6789` when the container is ready.
 You should see the Mage UI!

+## 🙋‍♂️ Wait, what's happening?

+By performing the above, VSCode is creating an isolated environment, installing a few extensions + building and running Docker as defined in `docker-compose.yaml`.

+We're using [Devcontainers](https://containers.dev/) to create a consistent development environment for our project.
+This means that we can be sure that our code will run in the same environment as our teammates and that we can easily share our code with others.

+As for the stream itself, you might notice `kafka` and `zookeeper` in the `docker-compose.yaml` file.
+These are the tools we use to manage the stream.

+We're using `kafka` to manage the stream and `zookeeper` to manage `kafka`.
+You can read more about these tools [here](https://kafka.apache.org/).

+The _acutal_ stream is managed by the `stream` container, which spins up a python container and executes `./stream/bin/send_stream.py`— this is the script that reads from the pubsub topic data (`./stream/data/taxi-stream.json`).

+Data will begin streaming 30 seconds after the container starts.

 ## 🤓 Stream data from a Pubsub topic to S3

 1. Navigate to the "Pipelines" tab in the Mage UI.
-2. Two pipelines exist— `pub_sub_stream` and `dbt_demo`— click `pub_sub_stream` then the "code" icon in the top left to open the pipeline code.
+2. Two pipelines exist— `kafka_demo` and `dbt_demo`— click `kafka_demo` then the "code" icon in the top left to open the pipeline code.
 3. Double check the config— these should pull from your `.env` file.
 4. Click `Execute pipeline` in the bottom right to run your stream.
+You should see data flowing!

 Nice!
 We've got a working stream.
 You can click `Cancel pipeline` after some sample data has been loaded or let the stream run.
-Don't forget to run `gcloud alpha pubsub subscriptions delete projects/verdant-current-393218/subscriptions/taxi-test-sub` to terminate your sample stream.

 ## 🧱 Run dbt transformations